 - How did they solve the problem?

-- Boats - One jar lid that holds 3 one-inch blocks per child.
-These represent the boats.
+- Boats – One jar lid that holds 3 one-inch blocks per child.
+The lids represent the boats.

 - Presents – One-inch blocks represent the presents.
 Vary the number of blocks, depending on the children’s abilities.

 - 1/2 sheet of blue construction paper cut lengthwise – this is the river

 - Only 3 presents can fit into a boat but all the presents have to get to the party.